MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/cursor.md

 ---
 title: Cursor
-description: Custom cursor with various effects and interactions.
+description: Custom animated cursor with various styles and interactive effects.
 navigation:
   icon: i-lucide-move
 ---

 # Cursor

-The Cursor component replaces the default system cursor with a custom animated cursor.
-It supports various styles and effects to enhance user interaction.
+The Cursor component creates a custom animated cursor with various styles and interactive effects.
+It replaces the default browser cursor with a customizable animated element that can have different appearances and behaviors.

 ## Usage